Arrangement in Painting.

 You need to keep the arrangement balanced.

-And you try to make the painting arranged so people will keep looking at it.
+Try to have the painting arranged so people will keep looking at it.

 The first thing that catches the eye is usually a glow coming from somewhere in the middle area of the painting.

-Then the person viewing will focus on the scene and see something that they like.
+Then the person viewing will focus on the scene and see something they like.

 From there they will let their eyes wander around the scene.